jonwright/Id11DataDisk/readme.md

 ## Credits

-This was built using the loopback example from clach04 and it runs on windows due to the winfsp driver from billziss-gh, both of whom are on github.
+This was built using the loopback example from @clach04 and it runs on windows due to the winfsp driver from @billziss-gh, both of whom are on github.
 Reading the hdf5 files relies on the very convenient hdf5plugin and the file conversion to edf is using fabio.